-Essential key terms from the last week’s news headlines or between the lines categorised as per the relevance in the UPSC-CSE syllabus.
-Solve the MCQs below.
-Also, Post Read Q&A will help you to self-evaluate your retention memory after reading the article.
+Essential key terms from the last week’s news headlines or between the lines categorised as per the relevance to the UPSC-CSE syllabus along with the MCQs followed.

 Why in news?